-The recruitment cycle has four parts; Sourcing (finding / searching), Selecting, Attracting and Retaining.
+The recruitment cycle has four parts; Sourcing (finding/searching), Selecting, Attracting and Retaining.
 Employers that recruit and retain well are the employers who put time and resources in this whole cycle, ongoing, without a break.
-Unfortunately the employers who don't recruit and retain staff well typically are reactive recruiters, they make decisions spontaneously as a result of an immediate need.
+Unfortunately, the employers who don’t recruit and retain staff well typically are reactive recruiters, they make decisions spontaneously as a result of an immediate need.
 They rush their recruitment process and make poor recruitment decisions.
-Aptus have seen many employers continue to make these mistakes repeatedly so I’m hoping this blog can help employers learn from mistakes other employers have made.
+Aptus has seen many employers continue to make these mistakes repeatedly so I’m hoping this blog can help employers learn from mistakes other employers have made.

-1. Dedicate time to analysing why your staff stay so long, why they joined you in the first place, what keeps them happy and motivated, what are the key criteria that you need to look for in future staff members, values, behaviours, traits, skills etc. Once this is understood we can use the data to set selection and attraction criteria to help choose the right fit for your environment, your working culture.
+- Dedicate time to analysing why your staff stays so long, why they joined you in the first place, what keeps them happy and motivated, what are the key criteria that you need to look for in future staff members, values, behaviours, traits, skills, etc. Once this is understood we can use the data to set selection and attraction criteria to help choose the right fit for your environment, your working culture.

 There are many things to consider when recruiting with the view to retain people for as long as possible however I can’t share everything in one video or blog, there is way too much to consider.
 I have and do run workshops to help SMEs source, select, attract and retain talent so I’d be more than happy to help any business owner learn from this.
 I welcome questions or messages anytime as I do believe this helps people find the right employer for them, helps employers find more success and helps recruiters work better with employers and candidates alike.